Blueberry Pie

 How to Make Blueberry Pie

 If you don’t want to bother with the lattice crust on top, that’s totally fine.
 You can easily just drape the top pie crust over the filling, cut a few slits to allow for the release of steam, then bake it that way.
+Follow the steps below to make your homemade blueberry pie:

-Pour Into Crust: Pour the filling mixture into the bottom pie crust.
+• Fill the crust.
+Pour the filling mixture into the bottom pie crust.
 Dot the pieces of butter on top of the filling.

-Let Cool: Remove your blueberry pie from the oven and allow it to cool at room temperature for at least 3 hours so the filling can thicken.
+• Cool.
+Remove your blueberry pie from the oven and allow it to cool at room temperature for at least 3 hours so the filling can thicken.
 If you serve it warm or hot, the filling will be too thin.
 Once the pie reaches room temperature, it should be transferred to the fridge.

 A blueberry pie on a kitchen countertop with a few fresh mint leaves on top as a garnish

-• Let the Pie Cool Completely: The cooler your pie is, the thicker the filling will be.
+• Let the pie cool completely.
+The cooler your pie is, the thicker the filling will be.
 If you’re not planning to enjoy it once it reaches room temperature, transfer it to the fridge.

 A slice of blueberry pie on a plate with a mint leaf and a fork